Dorothy Ritter Davis Scholarship

 Throughout her life, Mrs. Davis appreciated diversity--learning from and thriving in the different environments in which she lived.
 She once said, "Can you imagine?
 A girl from Chicago going to a one-room schoolhouse?"
 At first, people laughed and described her as "green as grass."
 But now Dorothy Ritter Davis is remembered as a fine teacher and generous supporter of education, her memory cherished by those who knew her and those who enjoy the gift of education that her scholarship provides.

-- Applicants must complete the attached application form (PDF).
-Complete applications will include the application form, the essay, and two letters of recommendation.
-Only complete applications will be reviewed
+- Applicants must complete the online application form below.
+The two letters of recommendation must be mailed or hand-delivered.
+Complete applications will include the application form, the essay, two letters of recommendation (with forms attached) and a resume.
+Only complete applications will be reviewed.

 - Applicants must have a 3.0 grade-point average

 - Applicants must submit an essay (double-spaced, one to two pages).
 Please tell the scholarship committee about the values of Mrs. Davis that you share, providing specific examples.
 Include the plans you have for your work in the field of education